Medical & Mental Health

 - When contacted by the inmate, stay calm and offer your support.

 - Reassure the inmate of the right to legal representation, and assist in making contact with a lawyer if necessary.
 Attorneys familiar with mental health issues may be especially helpful.

 - Tell the inmate that a screening will be conducted for mental health issues, and that it is OK to discuss medical and mental health concerns with nursing and mental health staff.
 It is important that inmates feel safe to speak openly with these professionals.

 - Obtain your friend or relative’s booking number.
 If you speak with the inmate by phone, ask them to read the booking number printed on their wristband.
-You may also look up the booking number by checking the Inmate Roster link on the Sheriff’s Website.
+You may also look up the booking number by checking the Inmate Roster link on the Detention Services Website.